Loisirs 74

 What is Le Salève (Col des Pitons)

 The Col des Pitons is the highest road pass on the Le Salève massif, located at 1,335 m elevation on the D41A, between Col de la Croisette (1,176 m) and Cruseilles.
-It sits at the foot of Grand Piton (1,379 m), the massif's highest point, marked by the Bastian Tower at its summit.
+It sits at the foot of Grand Piton (1,379 m), the massif's highest point, crowned by the Bastian Tower.
+This historic tower, built between 1820 and 1830 by Claude-François Bastian, a notary and mayor of Frangy, stands on the site of a 14th-century lookout post.
 The pass is accessible by car, bike, and on foot, with dedicated parking on-site.

 Activities